 Of course we cannot make any direct comparisons between the two industries, but as has been proven across many sectors when a technology reaches maturity it can scale much faster than experts would have originally considered possible.
 It is our belief that clean renewables could follow a similar rapid adoption curve.

-A recent paper by Creutzig et al. shows that projections for renewable energy growth even by proponents like Greenpeace (shown in green) far underestimated the rapid acceleration of actual installed capacity.
+A paper by Creutzig et al. shows that projections for renewable energy growth even by proponents like Greenpeace (shown in green) far underestimated the rapid acceleration of actual installed capacity.
 Projecting out current levels of growth, the model shows we could approach 100% renewables even in the 2040’s.
 At this point 100% renewable energy by 2050 seems almost inevitable, and the climate models need to start reflecting this reality.